xafbw/tsdb/README.md

 The project requires a C++ compiler with C++14 support.
 The CMake version used is 3.22.1.

-[gRPC](https://grpc.io/) is a modern open source high performance Remote Procedure Call (RPC) framework that can run in any environment.
+[gRPC](https://grpc.io/) is a modern open-source high-performance Remote Procedure Call (RPC) framework that can run in any environment.
 [This guide](https://grpc.io/docs/languages/cpp/quickstart/) gets you started with [gRPC](https://github.com/grpc/grpc) (tested on versions 1.48.1) in C++ with a simple working example.

-[CryptoTools](https://github.com/ladnir/cryptoTools/tree/master) is a portable c++14 library containing a collection of tools for building cryptographic protocols.
+[CryptoTools](https://github.com/ladnir/cryptoTools/tree/master) is a portable C++14 library containing a collection of tools for building cryptographic protocols.
 It includes asynchronous networking, fast cryptographic primitives and several other utilities tailored for implementing protocols.

-There are several other library dependencies including [Boost](https://www.boost.org/) (tested on versions 1.74.0), [Relic](https://github.com/relic-toolkit/relic) (tested on versions 0.6.0; the `-DMULTI=OPENMP` flag should be used with `cmake`) and [OpenSSl](https://www.openssl.org/) (tested on versions 1.1.1u).
+There are several other library dependencies including [Boost](https://www.boost.org/) (tested on versions 1.74.0), [Relic](https://github.com/relic-toolkit/relic) (tested on versions 0.6.0; the `-DMULTI=OPENMP` flag should be used with `cmake`) and [OpenSSL](https://www.openssl.org/) (tested on versions 1.1.1u).

 ## Building